UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

 ### The Dashboard Demo

 The dashboard provides an intuitive interface for exploring salary trends across multiple dimensions.
-- Users can try the dashboard here 👉 [Deployed Link](TODO: Insert the live link)
+- Users can try the dashboard here 👉 [Live Demo](Thttps://dsci-532-2025-19-datasalaries.onrender.com)
 - Here is a short demo GIF showcasing the dashboard in action: ![Demo of Dashboard](img/demo.gif)

 ## 💻 Running Locally